 Computer science long stayed far from the organic world.
 However, the breakthroughs in neurology and engineering of the 1950’s contributed to a new vision of machine-nature relations.
 Functional resemblance with a human brain was enough for the scientists to launch a chain of meaningful deployments: from Rosenblatt’s Perceptron through Fukushima’s Cognitron and beyond, to the today’s amazing deep learning breakthroughs.
 Top-notch applications serve equally effective when implemented either for mundane tasks or for sophisticated analytics.

-Apart from facial recognition, cancer detection and satellite imagery processing, the technology is widely used for the advancement of self-driving cars.
 The industry already receives strong public attention given the driver shortage problem alongside the overall labor shortages in Europe.
 Numerous recent reports indicate the progress, e.g. NVIDIA reveals its success in application of Generative Adversarial Networks (GANs) for better machine learning.
 Due to NVIDIA’s recent discoveries, better and faster image segmentation by the AI has been achieved to ensure safer autonomous driving and more accurate road mapping.
 One more piece of good news is that autonomous semi-truck by TuSimple has recently shown smooth operation in heavy downpour.
 A light in the tunnel has reached us, finally, after many controversial debates on the autonomous driving in bad weather.

 Speech and character recognition